How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 A retainer client is a client who pays a freelancer a recurring amount, weekly, monthly, or milestone-by-milestone, for ongoing work rather than a single defined project.
 The retainer model replaces the proposal-win-deliver cycle with a stable, predictable income stream from a client who already trusts the work.

-On Upwork, retainers are typically structured in one of two ways: a recurring hourly contract where the freelancer logs hours each week, or a fixed-price contract with monthly milestones that renew by agreement.
+On Upwork, retainers are typically structured in one of two ways: a recurring hourly contract in which the freelancer logs hours each week, or a fixed-price contract with monthly milestones that renew by mutual agreement.
 Neither is formally labeled a “retainer” by Upwork’s contract system, the structure is determined by how the freelancer and client agree to work, not by the platform.

 Retainer vs. One-Off Project: The Income Difference